JMI On-line Catalog

 What is a New Technology Telescope?

 The New Technology Telescope (NTT) is an altitude-azimuth (alt-az) Newtonian with folded optics and Go-To electronics.
 The NTT-40 is a 1 meter or 40" (f/4) system suitable for both visual work and short-exposure photography (no field de-rotation).
-It includes the Vixen SkySensor 2000-PC computer control, open Serrurier truss rod design, compact size and JMI's celebrated quality construction.
-(See the April 2000 Sky & Telescope magazine, page 56, for a review of the SkySensor 2000-PC.)
+It includes the StellarCAT ServoCAT Jr. Track/GOTO (which is compatible with Go-To computers and planetarium software) and the NGC-superMAX (Argo Navis™) Go-To computer, open Serrurier truss rod design, compact size and JMI's celebrated quality construction.

 Customer Comments